Documentation

 - ignore-completion-table (directory)

-Return the completion table for files ignored by the current
+Return the list of patterns for files ignored by the current

 version control system, e.g., the entries in `.gitignore' and